CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: Results

-We further study how our model can improve performance on the policy level.
-Our model's intent accuracy reaches 67.8\%, but a different intent from the human's does not indicate a poor choice.
-On the contrary, we find that our model can adjust the poor behaviors of humans to obtain better informativeness and effectiveness.
-We calculate the score separately for human and CR-Walker when the intent selection is the same or different in Table \ref{tab:human_eval}.
-For identical intents, CR-Walker's improvements on four metrics are all marginal, as the improvement only comes from providing more information.
-For different intents, however, the human performance drops significantly, while CR-walker's performance remains consistent.
-We observe some sampled cases and find that the human usually performs perfunctory chit-chat like ``haha'' or ``lol'' in these cases.
-At the same time, CR-walker replies with a relevant query or appropriate recommendation.
-This indicates that the score advantage comes from the explicit dialog policy that our model learns.
+We further study why CR-Walker can outperform human responses.
+In terms of the system action, the intent accuracy of CR-Walker reaches only 67.8\%, but we find that a different intent from the human's choice sometimes results in better informativeness and effectiveness.
+We calculate the score separately for humans and CR-Walker based on whether the intent selection is the same or different in Table \ref{tab:human_eval}.
+For identical intents, CR-Walker's improvements on four metrics are all marginal, as the improvement only comes from providing more information at the first hop reasoning.
+For different intents, however, the human performance drops remarkably, while our performance remains consistent.
+We observe several samples and find that the human usually performs perfunctory chit-chat like ``haha'' or ``lol'' in these cases.
+By contrast, CR-Walker replies with a relevant query or appropriate recommendation\footnote{The case study is provided in the appendix.}.
+This implies that the score advantage may come from the explicit reasoning on system actions that CR-Walker learns.